MCRE-BE/MCRE-BE.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: What you need to know about that belgian guy
 ---

 - I'm a Business Engineer based in 🇫🇷 Valence 🇫🇷 but coming from 🇧🇪 Antwerp 🇧🇪